HomeKit Automation Guide - Taking Automations Beyond the Home App

 Turn off any days of the week you don’t want the rule to run in the Repeat section.
 They are all on by default.

 Accessory State.
 These use data from an accessory to determine a trigger threshold.
-The Home app breaks these into two types; “An Accessory is Controlled”, limited to on/off type events, and “A Sensor Detects Something”, again limited to certain accessory types, such as motion, air quality, smoke and contact sensors.
+The Home app breaks these into two types; “An Accessory is Controlled”, limited to on/off type events such as smart plug or smart light accessories, and “A Sensor Detects Something”, again limited to certain accessories such as motion sensor, water leak sensor, smoke detector, and contact sensor types.
 Third party apps will allow you to select basically any characteristic value from any accessory, and in many cases a range of values, to act as a trigger.

 Select an accessory from the list.
 The accessories available will depend on which trigger option you use.